stefan22/testProject5/README.md

 -Added all files in my JS folder to Grunt watch and assigned them Grunt watch to automatically Uglify.

 -Assigned Grunt a default task under watch.
+Also added all html files to watch task.

 -Added livereload task to Grunt
   It works fine with a regular workflow/setup